GBHyland/CIC-Developer/Day1-Scripting-in-Automate.md

 > [!NOTE]
 > **Lab Objective:** Configure the process logic used to establish and update the claim number.

-In this lab, you will add the Script Tasks required to establish the claim number used throughout the process.
+In this lab, you will add the Script Tasks required to establish a unique claim number used throughout the process.

 ### Step 1: Process and Script Task Variables